mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/geocode.md

 - a location (lat,lon) by name (with and without a given base location) and
 - an entity (address/street/amenity/POI) by a given location.

+Since google claims the search location would be the precise location (which is obviously only the case, when you do a geocode request on your current position), this transfer is by default disabled.
+If you want to use it, simply install following [geocode.zip](mgmap-install://mg4gh.github.io/MGMapViewer/Features/FurtherFeatures/Geogode/geocode.zip) configuration.

 So obviously there is the need of a kind of database to support this feature.
 Depending on whether the geocoding search is limited to some special Points (POIs) or whether this search shell be able to find each address, the amount of data and the required processing power may